tkrajina/golongfuncs/README.md

     $ golongfuncs -type lines,in_params
     $ golongfuncs -type lines,in_params,complexity/lines

-If multiple measures are specified, the results are sorded by the first column (in this example `lines`):
+If multiple measures are specified, the results are sorted by the first column (in this example `lines`):

 By default the result shows only the top 20 results.
 Change that with `-top`: